A Theoretical Analysis of Test-Driven Code Generation: Introduction

 In this work, we adopt a probabilistic perspective on both types of environment interaction.
 Our contributions are as follows: (1) We formalize post-generation selection heuristics as estimators of environment-aware probability of correctness, introducing a unifying categorization of prior works in Table~\ref{tab:types_of_self_consistency}.
-We prove that estimators adopting functional similarity add an inductive bias that diminishes neural approximation artifacts and strictly dominate estimators built on functional equivalence in terms of signal-to-noise-ratio.
-This provides a theoretical basis for why aggregating ``similar" behaviors is more robust than counting identical outputs.
+We prove that estimators adopting functional similarity add an inductive bias that diminishes neural approximation artifacts and strictly dominate estimators built on functional equivalence in terms of signal-to-noise ratio.
+This provides a theoretical basis for why aggregating ``similar'' behaviors is more robust than counting identical outputs.
 (2) We explore the limitations of conditioning the LLM on environment feedback during generation.
 To that end, we frame backprompting as an in-context approximation of Thompson sampling.
 We then derive a novel regret bound for reward functions with unobservable components.
 The bound identifies an irreducible regret: the effectiveness of backprompting is strictly limited by the ambiguity of the task description, regardless of the quantity of execution feedback.
-(3) We confirm these findings experimentally using three state-of-the-art open weight models (Qwen3-235B-Instruct, GPT-OSS-120B, MiniMax-M2.1) across BigCodeBenchHard, LeetCodeDataset, and QiskitHumanEval.
-Our results confirm that ``soft" estimators (adopting functional similarity) consistently outperform ``hard" ones (adopting functional equivalence), and that backprompting is most effective in settings with a small unobservable reward component.
-Finally, we verify the importance of clear task descriptions for effective backprompting by deriving a novel dataset \textsc{QiskitHumanEvalSimX}.